Sharing Truth in a Catalytic Conversation

 Most of the time, a MOT takes little time, and the plan for change is simple enough for them to tell you what they will do.
 If the plan is more complex or you have had some difficulty with past moments of truth with this person, capture the plan in writing.

 Consider this: the written plan gives you insight into how they understood the MOT.
-They may want to do what is right, but they also want the MOT to be over.
+They may want to do what is right but also want the MOT to be over.
 When they write the plan, it can help them clarify it.
 Additionally, their written version gives you a chance to respond with clarifications.

 Step 4—FEEDBACK: Create a Feedback System